mchesser/rsvg-convert/README.md

-rsvg-convert
+# rsvg-convert

-====
+A lightweight wrapper around Inkscape, that translates `rsvg-convert` CLI options to Inkscape options.
+Also caches outputs to a temporary location.

-A tiny wrapper around Inkscape to for use with `pandoc` for automatically converting SVG files when targeting PDF outputs.
+Designed for use with `pandoc` for automatically converting SVG files when targeting PDF outputs on platforms where `rsvg-convert` is difficult to install (i.e. Windows).

-Also implements caching.